Machine learning in manufacturing: key

 Continuous model retraining

-Looking to streamline manufacturing with ML?
+Looking to streamline manufacturing with machine learning?

 Turn to Itransition